andrzejlisek/BackupToMail/readme.md

 The first value in the vector will be forgotten, but the last value will be saved nest to the formerly last value in the vector, so the vector size does not change during calculating values, but the vector stores always last values\.

 Example for 1MB dummy file A=3, B=1, M=17, S=\(7,16,5\) using 4 bits of number: `*1048576,1,4,3,1,17,7,16,5`

+## Digest generator

+The digest generator has the following features comparing to linear congruential and Fibonacci generators:

+* Slower and more complex
+* Very long period
+* More uniform byte value distribution

+For digest generator, the parameters are as following:

+1. **File size** \- file size in bytes\.
+2. **Generator type** \- Pseudo random number generator type:
+  * 2 \- Digest
+3. **Data prefix **\- the hexadecimal representation of prefix data, it can be blank
+4. **Data suffix** \- the hexadecimal representation of suffix data, it can be blank

+The generator uses the MD5 digest function to generate next 16 bytes\.
+The argument of the first digest \(used for the first 16 bytes\) is generated by concatenation of the prefix and suffix\.
+The every next digest argument is generated by concatenation of prefix, previous digest and suffix\.

+The prefix and suffix must be blank or consist of even number of hexadecimal digits, the letter case is not important\.
+If you want to use blank prefix or suffix, do not put any characters as prefix or suffix\.
+The single digest generation iteration is used to generate 16 bytes of file\.

+### Digest generation examples

+The examples uses hexadecimal strings to representate byte strings\.

+Example for 1MB dummy file without prefix and suffix: `*1048576,2,,`

+* 1st 16 bytes: MD5\(`<blank>`\) = `D41D8CD98F00B204E9800998ECF8427E`
+* 2nd 16 bytes: MD5\(`D41D8CD98F00B204E9800998ECF8427E`\) = `59ADB24EF3CDBE0297F05B395827453F`
+* 3rd 16 bytes: MD5\(`59ADB24EF3CDBE0297F05B395827453F`\) = `8B8154F03B75F58A6C702235BF643629`

+Example for 1MB dummy file with prefix only: `*1048576,2,BAADF00D,`

+* 1st 16 bytes: MD5\(`BAADF00D`\) = `A7E0F8AC46398A7876D1E40DD52C2AAB`
+* 2nd 16 bytes: MD5\(`BAADF00DA7E0F8AC46398A7876D1E40DD52C2AAB`\) = `372210219737BC34361A8E365596FB20`
+* 3rd 16 bytes: MD5\(`BAADF00D372210219737BC34361A8E365596FB20`\) = `76A4201329BDBE905B29D8062B39E6D9`

+Example for 1MB dummy file with suffix only: `*1048576,2,,DEADCAFE`

+* 1st 16 bytes: MD5\(`DEADCAFE`\) = `FD8A7358D0EE3819B94DFEC2C7BFE5DA`
+* 2nd 16 bytes: MD5\(`FD8A7358D0EE3819B94DFEC2C7BFE5DADEADCAFE`\) = `EB413475E6C8E1CD808B6FD6046299E5`
+* 3rd 16 bytes: MD5\(`EB413475E6C8E1CD808B6FD6046299E5DEADCAFE`\) = `B4F09A81CC6549E346CDA9D298888D31`

+Example for 1MB dummy file with prefix and suffix: `*1048576,2,BAADF00D,DEADCAFE`

+* 1st 16 bytes: MD5\(`BAADF00DDEADCAFE`\) = `C21A01947540F250518FA75EBF8A93D7`
+* 2nd 16 bytes: MD5\(`BAADF00DC21A01947540F250518FA75EBF8A93D7DEADCAFE`\) = `10FE55B78559E42F4E9C0122F8EFEFDB`
+* 3rd 16 bytes: MD5\(`BAADF00D10FE55B78559E42F4E9C0122F8EFEFDBDEADCAFE`\) = `C4FA8C98A8F79383675F80570D095E0F`

+## \.NET internal generator

+This generator uses pseudo random number generator implemented in \.NET/Mono library, which is not officially described and may vary between environments \(\.NET/Mono version or operating system\)\.
+It uses one parameter, which is called seed\.
+On the same environment, you will get the same sequence everytime using desired seed\.
+This generator does not use cache, because there is not possible to get or set generator internal state, so is not recommended to use as dummy file while uploading or dwnloading test, it is recommended to generate disk file and use it to test\.
+Unlike the generators mentioned above, the number of generated byte is internally stored and generator works as following:

+* If the starting byte is next to the last generated byte or no bytes was generated, the generator will just generate the next bytes, this case occurs everytime, when you create disk file using dummy file generator\.
+* If the starting byte is further than the next to the last generated byte, the generator will generate the same number of bytes as the distance from the last byte and first desired byte without storing, followed be, there will be generated more bytes to use as dummy file fragment\.
+* If the starting byte is nearer than the next to the last generated byte, the generator will be reinitialized with the same seed and one of two above cases will occur\.

+For \.NET internal generator, the parameters are as following:

+1. **File size** \- file size in bytes\.
+2. **Generator type** \- Pseudo random number generator type:
+  * 3 \- \.NET internal
+3. **Generator seed **\- This parameter is optional:
+  * If exists: The seed number for generator \(from 0 to 2147483647\)\.
+  * If not exists: The cryptographic generator will be used instead of standard generator\.

+If the last parameter is ommited, the another algorithm will be used, which has the following features comparing to standard algorithm:

+* Higher quality of randomness\.
+* Does not use any parameters\.
+* Generated sequence can not be repeated, so this generator is not usable to use dummy file on the fly, you can only create disk file and use it\.

+Example for 1MB dummy file using standard algorithm: `*1048576,3,1234`

+Example for 1MB dummy file using cryptographic algorithm: `*1048576,3`

 ## Create disk file